prodoxx/game-of-life/README.md

 1. **Persistence Configuration**

    ```
-   redis-server --appendonly yes --appendfsync everysec --save 1800 1
+    redis-server --save 3600 1 --save 300 100 --save 60 10000 --appendonly yes --appendfsync everysec
    ```

 - Enables AOF (Append-Only File) persistence with trade-offs:
   - Every write operation is logged to the AOF file
   - `everysec` setting buffers writes and syncs every second
   - Small chance of losing 1 second of data on server crash
   - Better performance than `always` sync, more durable than `no` sync
+- RDB snapshots at multiple intervals:
-   - Additional RDB snapshot every 30 minutes if at least 1 change
+  - Every 60 minutes if at least 1 change
+  - Every 5 minutes if at least 100 changes
+  - Every 1 minute if at least 10000 changes
 - Low impact for our use case as:
   - Data stored is minimal (room metadata and grid state)
   - Each room has an expiration time
   - Redis is primarily used as a temporary state holder
   - Game can recover from brief state loss through client reconnection

 2. **Reconnection Strategy**
    - Exponential backoff with 50ms base delay